Rebranding universities and changing the way they market.Market Study

 Rebranding Universities and College Athletics

 You can’t have a rebranding universities study without talking about athletics and college sports.
-It is of no surprise that collegiate sports mean big money.
+It is no surprise that collegiate sports mean big money.

 Flaunting a successful college sports team can be just the ticket to put a small school in the national spotlight.
 It helps to generate enrollment.
 When George Mason made the Final Four in 2006, its freshmen enrollment increased 20 percent.

-Despite our economic hardships, in 2011, the USA Today reported this.
+Despite our economic hardships, in 2011, USA Today reported this.
 “More than $470 million in new money poured into major-college athletics programs last year.
 Boosting spending on sports even as many of the parent universities struggled with budget reductions during tough economic times.”

 Love it or hate it, this ongoing flood of money continues to spew into university athletic programs.
 It is a direct extension of what can be seen through advertising.

 Boston College’s football program rivals the production value of the preview of, say, Avatar or Gladiator.

 Anthem like music, football superstars, and a ruckus crowd to boot.
 Any potential student would salivate to be a part of this energetic scene even if the ad is targeted to ticket holders.
 Clearly, it can be part of universities rebranding strategies.